pmuens/awesome-serverless/README.md

 - [What's new in Serverless v1.22](https://www.youtube.com/watch?v=ykkeliDAs-c) - Video walkthrough about all the new features in Serverless v1.22.
 - [Kuhiro: Birth of the NearCloud](https://www.youtube.com/watch?v=BQXCn6xBYzA) - Video which explains the concepts of NearCloud.
 - [How to build a regionally distributed serverless architecture](https://www.youtube.com/watch?v=6uijFRFURPQ) - Webinar on how to build a regionally distributed serverless architecture.
+- [Autoscaling DynamoDB with Serverless](https://www.youtube.com/watch?v=HVQVEjNpMeQ) - Walkthrough on how to use DynamoDB autoscaling functionality with the Serverless Framework.

 ## Talks